hmkcode/netflow.js/README.md

 # netflow.js
-netflow.js is a javascript library for visualizing neural network structure and training on the browser.
+**netflow.js** is a javascript library for visualizing neural network structure and training on the browser.

 The library is ment to be used for explanation purposes.

 powered by [p5.js](https://p5js.org/).

-Getting Started:
+## Getting Started:

-netflow.js is easy to use. you need add some js files to your html file.
+**netflow.js** is splited into multiple js files.
+You need to add the js files as shown below to your html file.

+**netflow.js** depends on [`p5.js`](https://p5js.org/) library for drawing on the html canvas.

 ```html
 <html>